SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/03-Classes.md

 We will only be able to access this class by the **variable name**.

-As a result, we can leave the class itself either with, or without one - as shown above.
+As a result, we can leave the class itself either with, or without a name - as shown above.

 [/slide]